rkingsmill/Assignment-2-Two-Doors/README.md

                 printf("%s", answer);
                 break;

-        }//switch
+        }//switch bracket

-    }//if
+    }//if bracket

-    //When user doesn't want to play
+    //When user doesn't want to play with 'n'

     else if (play == 'n') {